LibrePass/LibrePass-Android/README.md

-# android
+# Librepass
-LibrePass Android Application

-Librepass is an open-source password manager.
+Librepass is an open-source and secure password manager.

-#Install
+## Install
+You can download and install .apk of Librepass app from releases.
+It will be also available in Google Play Store soon.

+## Features
+- Password Manager
+- Password and Username Generator
+- Material You Themes
+- App is made in native Kotlin
+- Various settings options
+- And more with incoming updates!